Ultrafast Electron Temperature Dynamics in Spintronic Terahertz Emitters Studied by Optical-Pump Terahertz-Probe Spectroscopy: Results and discussion

 We note that our experimental time resolution does not allow us to capture the ultrafast rise of the electron temperature in the first tens of femtoseconds following optical excitation.
 As such, the peak electron temperature prior to electron–phonon equilibration is not directly accessible in our measurements.
 Our analysis is therefore limited to the evolution of the electron–lattice system after thermalization, and the estimated temperature values reflect this regime.

-A quantitative description of these dynamics can be extracted from a simple two-temperature-model (TTM) as discussed in Ref.~\citenum{agarwal_ultrafast_2021} and Ref.~\citenum{atxitia_evidence_2010}.
+A quantitative description of these dynamics can be extracted from a simple two-temperature-model (TTM)~{\cite{anisimov_electron_1974, kaganov_relaxation_1957} as discussed in Ref.~\citenum{agarwal_ultrafast_2021} and Ref.~\citenum{atxitia_evidence_2010}.
 The TTM describes the temperatures of the electronic system and the lattice, $T_e$ and $T_l$, in a metal after an excitation of the electronic system.
 In our case, the excitation is the absorbed femtosecond pulse and the metal is the thin STE layer.
-In metallic thin films with thicknesses below the electron inelastic mean free path (IMFP), such as the ferromagnetic layers used in STEs, lateral transport of hot electrons is significantly suppressed.
-As a result, energy relaxation immediately following optical excitation is dominated by electron–phonon coupling rather than by hot-electron diffusion.~\cite{hohlfeld2000electron,giri2020review} After excitation, the cooling of the electron system can be expressed with two coupled differential equations, which describe the heat conduction of the electrons and the lattice:\cite{atxitia_evidence_2010}
+In metallic thin films with thicknesses below the electron inelastic mean free path (IMFP), such as the ferromagnetic layers used in STEs, lateral transport of hot electrons is significantly suppressed compared to a bulk metal.
+As a result, energy relaxation immediately following optical excitation is not solely dominated by hot electron diffusion, but also electron–phonon coupling plays a critical role in temperature relaxation.~\cite{hohlfeld2000electron,giri2020review} After excitation, the cooling of the electron system can be expressed with two coupled differential equations, which describe the heat conduction of the electrons and the lattice:\cite{atxitia_evidence_2010}

 In these equations, $C_\text{e}$ and $C_\text{l}$ are the specific heats of the electrons and the lattice, respectively, $G_\text{el}$ is an electron-phonon coupling constant which connects the two equations and determines the rate of the energy exchange between the electrons and the lattice. $T_\text{amb}$ is the ambient room temperature and $\tau_\text{th}$ is the heat diffusion time.
 The first term in equations~\eqref{eq:TTM1} and~\eqref{eq:TTM2} describes the coupling between the two systems.
 In equation~\eqref{eq:TTM1}, the second term $P(t)$ represents the excitation source which is absorbed in the metal layer and excites the electron system.
 The last term describes the heat diffusion in the metal layer.\\